haongocng/Multi-agents-for-DA/README.md

 ## Acknowledgements

-This project was inspired by and based on the work from the [DataGen repository](https://github.com/MaterializeInc/datagen).
+This project was inspired by and based on the work from the DataGen.